 Gluten-free foods have a reputation for being hard to find.
-However, since the gluten-free diet has become increasingly popular, substitutes for lots of traditionally gluten-heavy foods have been developed, and there are not plentiful options.
+However, since the gluten-free diet has become increasingly favored in Hong Kong and worldwide, substitutes for lots of traditionally gluten-heavy foods have been developed, and there are now plentiful options.

-Knowing the health and the cost challenges of being gluten-free, we’re here to help.
+Knowing the challenges of being gluten-free, we’re here to help.

 Giving you all of the information you need to protect your health and live a healthy, gluten-free life in the city.

 Which are the best stores for buying gluten-free food in Hong Kong?

 We like the online option of The Store Hong Kong because:

 - They stock a range of gluten-free products that are certified as being gluten-free.

 - They offer same-day delivery and a carefully curated range of high-quality gluten-free products sourced from countries like the U.S., Australia, and New Zealand.

 - We have found their pricing on health food products to be better than anywhere else in Hong Kong.